sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 This a post about something near and dear to my heart: ****Debuggers****.

-In this post, we are going to explain why you should use a debugger, what they are, and how to set them up in your favorite editor (whether that is vscode, neovim, or emacs).
+In this post, we are going to explain why you should use a debugger, what they are, and how to set them up in your favorite editor (whether that is vscode, neovim, emacs, or any other editor).

 I believe that quality matters and that by understanding this incredible tool you'll not only have a better time programming, you'll produce better code which is better for the world.